vishaltak/gitlab-development-kit/doc/configuration.md

 - Set `webpack.vendor_dll: true` in your `gdk.yml`.
 This mode is an alternate memory saving mode, which takes infrequently updated dependencies and combines them into one long-lived bundle that is written to disk and does not reside in memory.
 You may see 200 to 300 MB in memory savings.
+- Set `webpack.incremental: true` in your `gdk.yml`.
+This enables incremental compilation of webpack assets and only the JavaScript for pages you visit during development will get compiled.
+  If you visit a previously unvisited page, you will see an overlay informing you that the recompilation happens.
+A page reload will then serve the correct assets (either manually or via `live_reload`)

 This means you pay a high upfront cost of a single memory- and CPU-intenstive compile.
 However, if you do not change any frontend files, you just have a lightweight Ruby server running.